Want to track GA4 conversions on your WordPress website but don’t know where to start?

 That’s it!
 You now have a custom report you can return to any time that’ll show you which sources brought visitors to your site that submitted forms.

 Track eCommerce Conversions in WordPress

-If you have an eCommerce store and want to know how many conversions you’re getting, then MonsterInsights can help out.
+If you have an eCommerce store and want to know how many conversions you’re getting, MonsterInsights can help.

-In just a few clicks, it sets up Enhanced eCommerce tracking in Google Analytics, and you don’t have to edit a single line of code.
-All you have to do is install and activate the eCommerce addon, and MonsterInsights will start tracking its performance in Google Analytics.
+In just a few clicks, the plugin sets up eCommerce tracking in Google Analytics 4, and you don’t have to edit a single line of code or go through a complicated Google Tag Manager setup.
+All you have to do is install and activate the eCommerce addon, and MonsterInsights will start tracking your eCommerce store’s performance in Google Analytics.

-You can then view your eCommerce conversions by looking at the eCommerce report.
+After installing the addon, you can view your eCommerce conversions by looking at the eCommerce report.
 It will show your store’s conversion rate, transactions, revenue, and average order value.
-Besides that, you can also see your top products and much revenue they’re generating.
+Besides that, you can also see your top products and how much revenue they’re generating.

 In the MonsterInsights eCommerce report, you can also track your top conversion sources.
-This helps to find out the websites that send customers your way to promote your products on similar sources.
+This helps you find the websites that send customers your way, so you can work to promote your products on similar sources.

-For more details, refer to our guide on how to set up enhanced eCommerce in Google Analytics.
+For more details, refer to our guide on How to Set Up Google Analytics 4 eCommerce Tracking on WordPress.

 Add Google Ads Conversion Tracking to WordPress